 \section{Extension: A Two-Stage Model}

-When the designer does not have access to the exact ranking of players' abilities, he could run some preliminary tests in the first stage of the contest to obtain such information and then decide who to admit.
-In this section, we consider an extension to our model: a two-stage sequential elimination contest (SEC).
+When the designer does not have access to the exact ranking of players' abilities, he could run some preliminary tests in the first stage of the contest to learn such information and then decide who to admit.
+In this section, we consider a natural extension to our model: a two-stage sequential elimination contest (SEC).
 In the first stage, all $n_1$ players are able to attend a preliminary contest, and depending on their first-stage efforts, the designer admits the top $n_2$ players to the second stage to compete for prizes.
-Similar to before, the admitted players only know she and her opponents are the players with top $n_2$ first-stage efforts but do not know the exact ranking.
+Similar to before, the admitted players only know they and their opponents are the players with top $n_2$ first-stage efforts, but do not know the exact ranking.
 We allow cost functions to be different at different stages.

 To ease the presentation, we delegate the formal definition of the two-stage SEC to Appendix \ref{sec_appendix_sec}.
 Instead, we provide an informal definition of our solution concept of the two-stage SEC.
-Our equilibrium notion is based on Perfect Bayesian equilibrium (PBE). \begin{definition}[Informal] A PBE of a two-stage SEC is a tuple of players' posterior beliefs and players' efforts in two stages that satisfies: \begin{enumerate} \item[(i)] \emph{Bayesian Updating}: Any player's posterior (second-stage) belief should be updated by the signal that her first-stage effort is among the top $n_2$ highest first-stage efforts. \item[(ii)] \emph{Sequential Rationality}: Any player exerts effort that maximizes the expected utility from any stage onward given her belief at the current stage. \end{enumerate}
+Our equilibrium notion is based on perfect Bayesian equilibrium (PBE). \begin{definition}[Informal] A PBE of a two-stage SEC is a tuple of players' posterior beliefs and players' efforts in two stages that satisfies: \begin{enumerate} \item[(i)] \emph{Bayesian Updating}: Any player's posterior (second-stage) belief should be updated by the signal that her first-stage effort is among the top $n_2$ highest first-stage efforts. \item[(ii)] \emph{Sequential Rationality}: Any player exerts effort that maximizes the expected utility from any stage onward given her belief at the current stage. \end{enumerate}

 \end{definition} The formal definition can be found in Definition \ref{def_PBE in SEC} in the Appendix.
-We call a PBE symmetric and monotone if at each stage, all players follow the same increasing function which maps their abilities to efforts.
+We call a PBE symmetric and strictly increasing if at each stage, all players follow the same strictly increasing function which maps their abilities to efforts.
 The first-stage effort function can be different from the second-stage one.

 Surprisingly, we establish a strong negative result.
-We show that there does \emph{not} exist a symmetric and monotone PBE under any ranking-based prize structure, type distribution, and cost function.
+We show that there does \emph{not} exist a symmetric and strict increasing PBE under any ranking-based prize structure, type distribution, and cost function.
 We provide a proof sketch below and the formal proof can be found in Appendix \ref{subsec:non_existence}.